USC graduates help fill the gaps in rural health care

 “It is 30 minutes-plus from our office to the nearest hospital, so we often need to handle acute problems until EMS can arrive and the patient can be transported to the hospital for emergency care,” Gragg says.
 “Growing up, I was only exposed to family practice doctors who handled everything in their office, so those were my expectations going into primary care.
 I felt as though I chose the perfect medical school for me because there was always such a strong emphasis on primary care and serving underserved areas.”

-As the country marks Rural Health Day this week, the University of South Carolina works — through its School of Medicine, College of Nursing, Arnold School of Public Health and other areas — to understand and improve the delivery of health care in rural and underserved communities.
+The University of South Carolina works — through its School of Medicine, College of Nursing, Arnold School of Public Health and other areas — to understand and improve the delivery of health care in rural and underserved communities.
 For example, the medical school was recognized by U.S. News and World Report this year as the top medical program in the country for graduates who are practicing in areas where there is a shortage of health care professionals.

 Access to health care in rural and underserved communities has long been an issue in South Carolina, even before the COVID-19 pandemic disrupted life around the country.
 Residents in those communities tend to have lower incomes, higher poverty rates and fewer people covered by insurance.

-“So they're already kind of behind the eight ball,” says Kevin Bennett, a professor of family and preventive medicine at the UofSC School of Medicine and director of the South Carolina Center for Rural and Primary Healthcare.
+“So they're already kind of behind the eight ball,” says Kevin Bennett, a professor of family and preventive medicine at the School of Medicine Columbia and director of the South Carolina Center for Rural and Primary Healthcare.
 “There are places where you're still 30 minutes from a primary care provider.
 We have some maps on our website about travel time for primary care, obstetrics care, hospital care, those kinds of things.
 And it's obstetrics care that is the most alarming.
 About a third of the state is more than 30 to 40 minutes away from an obstetrician.
 And that's not what you want.
 You want women to be able to go see a doctor quickly and easily.”